m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 The second regime is characterized by a negative drift and a much higher volatility.
 This regime is often referred to as a bear market.
 The price dynamics in this regime behave more like random walk with a negative drift, as the lagged variable have no significant effect on the current price change.

 What can the TVTP parameter tell us?
-Since the model uses logit function in order to model probabilites in a reasonable way, it is complicated to interpret them in a natural way (as is the case for logistic regression).
+Since the model uses logit function in order to model probabilities reasonably, it is complicated to interpret them in a natural way (as is the case for logistic regression).
 However, we can see that the chance of switching from the second regime to the first one is significantly decreasing with the VIX index, thus the VIX is triggering the bear market.
 The same in the opposite direction.

-We can now inspect the smoothed probabilites of each regime:
+We can now inspect the smoothed probabilities of each regime:

 ```jldoctest spx
 plot(smoothed_probs(model)[end-300:end,:],